BoykovaAntonyna/nikita-kickstarter/README.md

 It's mandatory to use the latest versions of SASS and Compass if you want to work with [__CSS Source Maps__](https://developers.google.com/chrome-developer-tools/docs/css-preprocessors) in Google Chrome.

-If you're experiencing problems with Compass, it could be related to the fact, that it is in pre-release state.
 Here's an example of my working configuration:

 ```
 $ gem list